AhmedNassar7/Software-Engineering/README.md

 🚀 Use this repo to share and keep track of software engineering internships for **Summer 2024**.

-⭐ Don't forget to share with your friends to help them and give this repo a star to reach for others.
+⭐ Don't forget to give this repo a star and share it with your friends to help them and reach for others.

 <!---
 <div align="center">